There are currently no products in the cart.

 In addition to containing less fiber, which helps you to feel satiated for longer, fast foods like pizza and cheeseburgers are also very calorically dense, which makes overshooting your calorie target much easier.

-For example, if you eat 2 double cheeseburgers from McDonald’s — which isn’t that hard to do — that’s almost 900 calories and that’s not even including the fries and soda that often go with them.
+For example, if you eat 2 double cheeseburgers from McDonald’s — which isn’t all that hard to do — that’s almost 900 calories and that’s not even including the fries and soda that often come along with the meal.

 Instead, fibrous foods that aren’t as calorically dense can help you to assure that you’re not eating too many calories and preparing them in advance can make them every bit as convenient as fast food.